Decitabine and Cedazuridine (Inqovi®)

 How to Take Decitabine and Cedazuridine

-Decitabine and Cedazuridine is a tablet taken by mouth on an empty stomach, at least 2 hours before or after eating a meal or snack.
+Decitabine and Cedazuridine are taken as one tablet on an empty stomach, at least 2 hours before or after eating a meal or snack.
 Take the tablet whole at the same time every day.
 Do not break, crush, or chew it.
 If you miss a dose, take your dose as soon as possible if it is within 12 hours of your usual time.
 If you miss a dose by more than 12 hours, don’t take an additional dose to make up for the missed dose.
-Go back to your normal schedule the following day and contact your medical team to make them aware.
+Go back to your normal schedule the following day and contact your providers to make them aware.
 If you vomit after taking this medication, do not take an extra dose.
 Take your next dose as scheduled.

 Storage and Handling